kusti8/proton-native/docs/README.md

 ## Features

-- Same syntax as React Native
+- Same syntax and components as React Native
 - Works with existing React libraries such as Redux
 - Cross platform
 - Native components.
 No more Electron